 The flavor of the roasted garlic is the star of this recipe.
 The other components are delicious, but the garlic is what makes it shine.
 But let me be perfectly honest: this recipe has a lot of steps.
 It’s more than I would normally advise.
 But when something is good, it’s worth it and this is divine.
 First, you make the roasted garlic (click on the link below for directions), then you make the artichoke hearts, then you assemble and bake a bit.
 Fussy?
 A bit.
 But totally worth it.

 This is the kind of dish you’d want to serve before dinner at a dinner party with your close friends.
 Or, you could use smaller pieces of bread (perhaps a slim ciabatta loaf instead?) for a great game day appetizer.
 And yes, I do think that game day is a day for real food, not junk.

-Spread each slice of bread with the roasted garlic.
+- Spread each slice of bread with the roasted garlic.
 Then, divide the artichoke mixture evenly between the slices (solids only).
 Top each with a pinch of asiago.
-Slide into oven and bake for another five minutes.
+Slide into oven and bake for another 5 minutes.